BricL/CC3.WebZipBundle/README.md

    style D fill:#eb3434
 ```

 * Insert a new scene, `zip-load-boot.scene`, into the original startup pipeline.
-This scene provides three key functionalities: injecting the Assets Local Cache, downloads ZIP files, and records the required asset URLs during  game startup.
+The `ZipLoader Component` in this scene provides three key functionalities: injecting the Assets Local Cache, downloads ZIP files, and records the required asset URLs during  game startup.

 * This method is flexible and customizable.
-Reducing network requests alone can boost startup speed by `20-39%` on mid- to low-end Android devices or slower networks.
+Reducing network requests alone can boost startup speed by `20-40%` on mid- to low-end Android devices or slower networks.

 ### Method 2：Download Zip At Index.html